Learning log and your portfolio

 A learning log is a useful way of compiling your course notes, views and resources as you study.
 The aim is to regularly look back on what you have learned and articulate your thoughts and feelings about the experience.

 Unlike the online portfolio, your learning log is informal and can be kept private.
-However, in the spirit of social learning, you’re encouraged to share as much of your work with your fellow learners as you feel comfortable.
+However, in the spirit of social learning, you’re encouraged to share as much of your work with your fellow learners as you feel comfortable doing.

 You can record your log entries offline in a notebook or go digital with easy-to-use online tools (below) to build a more dynamic collection of resources and insight.